 CAN I GO OFF GRID?

 Of course!
 We completely understand the desire for some to want to be off grid as it suits the Tiny Home lifestyle.
-We can offer full solar systems, composting toilets, propane appliances and just about anything else you may need to be completely free in your Tiny Home.
+We can offer full solar systems, composting toilets, propane appliances and just about anything else you may need to be completely off the grid in your Tiny Home.

 We can also offer hybrid systems if you are just looking to reduce your (already low) utility bills, or if any of these options just suit your lifestyle better than the standard services.